MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-revoscalepy-linear-regression-model.md

 ---

-# Create a linear regression model using revoscalepy in Python
+# Quickstart: Create a linear regression model using revoscalepy in Python

-**Applies to: Microsoft Learning Server 9.x**
+**Applies to: Machine Learning Server 9.x**

 This Python quickstart demonstrates a linear regression model on a local Machine Learning Server, using functions from the [revoscalepy library](../python-reference/revoscalepy/revoscalepy-package.md) and built-in sample data.